uikit/uikit-site/docs/pages/leader.md

 ## Responsive

 It's possible to disable the leader for different device widths by applying the `media` option to the attribute and adding the appropriate viewport width.
-Add a number in pixel, for example `media: 640`, or a breakpoint, for example `media: @m`.
+Add a number in pixels, for example `media: 640`, or a breakpoint, for example `media: @m`.
 The leader will be shown from the specified viewport width and upwards, but not below.

 ```html
 <div uk-leader="media: @m"></div>